hazelcast/hazelcast/hazelcast-documentation/src/HazelcastStabilizer/Provisioner.md

 provisioner --scale 0
 ```

-If you want to restart all agents and also upload the newest jars to the machines:
+If you want to restart all agents and also upload the newest JARs to the machines:

 ```
 provisioner --restart
 ```

-To download all worker home directories (containing logs and whatever has been put inside).
-This command also is useful
+To download all the worker home directories (containing logs and whatever has been put inside):
-if you added profiling so that the profiling information is downloaded.
-And when a OOME has happened so you can download
-the heap dump.

 ```
 provisioner --download
 ```
+This command is also useful
+if you added a profiling so that the profiling information is downloaded and when an out of memory exception is thrown so you can download
+the heap dump.

 To remove all the worker home directories